jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/tank_regiment.rst

 --------------------------------
 Artillery Tank Regiment
 --------------------------------
 Requires Artillery Brigade.
-Basically a Light Tank Regiment plus two self-propelled artillery.
+Basically a Light Tank Regiment plus two self-propelled artillery, except for the Japanese where they have 3 Medium Tanks.
 Higher damage than their halftrack counterparts and larger AOE area.
 Too weak for close range, group them with other tank types for protection.
-And they have very high moral damage, good for attacking defensive formations.
+And they have very high moral damage and larger damage area, good for attacking defensive formations.
 If enemies are supplied by a city, you can also bombard the city center to deny them supply.

+The default attack action would cause the regiment to bombard the front units, usually cannon fodders.
+Always use the bombard action to target high valuable units when you can.

 --------------------------------
 Armored Tank Regiment